sigoden/argc-completions/README.md

 # Argc-Completions

-Easily create/use cross-shell completion scripts
+Easily create/use cross-shell completion scripts.

 ## How to use